connordelacruz/webdriver-test-tools/TEST_PROJECTS.md

 Installing with the `-e` flag will update the package automatically when changes are made to the source code.

 **Note:** Command may be `pip3` instead of `pip` depending on the system

+### Configuration

+After initializing a project, the URL of the site to be tested will need to be configured.
+In `<test_package>/config/site.py`, set the `SITE_URL` and `BASE_URL` of the `SiteConfig` class.
+You can add any other URLs you'll need as class variables as well.

 ## Basic Command Line Usage